cran-task-views/Distributions/Distributions.md

     `r pkg("randtoolbox")` provides more recent RNGs such as SF Mersenne-Twister and WELL, which are generators of Mersenne Twister type, but with improved quality parameters.
-    `r pkg("rngwell19937")` provides one of the WELL generators with 53 bit resolution of the output and allows seeding by a vector of integers of arbitrary length.
     `r pkg("SuppDists")` implements two RNGs of G.
     Marsaglia. `r pkg("dqrng")` provides PCG family by O'Neill (2014) as well as Xoroshiro128+ and Xoshiro256+ by Blackman